 QUIC is a transport layer protocol based on UDP and supports multiplexing of application-layer data streams \cite{iyengar2021rfc}.
-QUIC was developed to improve the performance of web applications compared to TCP and forms the basis of HTTP/3.
-QUIC is being rapidly adopted and major large services and CDNs are spearheading its deployment.
-The meteoric rise of QUIC is likely to continue as HTTP/3 has been standardized as an RFC \cite{bishop2022rfc}.
+QUIC was developed to improve the performance of web applications compared to TCP+TLS and is the basis for HTTP/3.
+The meteoric rise of QUIC is likely to continue as HTTP/3 has been standardized as an RFC~\cite{bishop2022rfc}.
 All major browsers and around 22\% of top 1 million websites already support QUIC based on our recent measurement~(\secref{sec:quicstat}).

 QUIC provides a variety of network performance features.
 For instance, by rolling together the QUIC and TLS handshake it eliminates a handshake round-trip~\cite{rfc9001}.
 A critical performance feature for our work is \emph{connection migration}, which enables QUIC connections to persist across multiple network-layer sessions.

-\bheading{Connection migration.} QUIC connections can be migrated across networks as they are no longer tied to the TCP 4-tuple; rather, QUIC connections utilize a set of connection identifiers rather than the IP address and port tuple in order to uniquely identify clients.
-The decoupling of QUIC connections from IP addresses and ports allows connections to be maintained even as clients move between different networks, which is known as \emph{connection migration}.
-When a client detects a network change, the client performs a round-trip path validation to ensure that the server is still reachable before resuming the connection, as demonstrated in Figure~\ref{fig:conn-mig}~\cite[\S 8.2]{bishop2022rfc}.
-Connection migration can only occur after a connection has been fully established between a client and server in a QUIC-TLS handshake.
-QUIC's connection migration enables massive performance improvements for mobile users, as it persists connections even when clients move across networks.
-Our paper makes a novel use of this feature originally designed for mobile performance, in the context of censorship circumvention.
+\paragraph{Connection migration.} QUIC utilizes a set of connection identifiers rather than the IP address and port tuple in order to uniquely identify connections.
+The decoupling of QUIC connections from IP addresses and ports allows connections to be maintained even as clients move between different networks.
+This capability is referred to as \emph{connection migration}~\cite[\S 9]{bishop2022rfc}.
+When an endpoint detects a network change, it performs a round-trip \emph{path validation} to ensure that the peer is still reachable before resuming the connection, as demonstrated in Figure~\ref{fig:conn-mig}~\cite[\S 8.2]{bishop2022rfc}.
+Connection migration can only occur after a session has been fully established between a client and server through a QUIC-TLS handshake.
+QUIC connection migration enables massive performance improvements for mobile users, as connections persist even when devices move across networks such as between a mobile network and a local WiFi network. \sysname leverages this performance feature to circumvent censorship with minimal latency overhead.

-\bheading{QUIC-TLS handshake.} QUIC is designed as a secure-by-default protocol that mandates encryption of data in transit.
-To achieve this, QUIC is integrated with TLS to provide transport layer security.
-Compared to traditional TLS over TCP, QUIC-TLS has several security enhancements by rolling together the QUIC and TLS handshake, in addition to the performance gain inherent to eliminating a round-trip during the handshake.
-Notably, QUIC-TLS also encrypts the initial packets exchanged during a handshake.
-In fact in Turkey, after the blocking of a social media website when users criticized the government handling of the 2023 Turkey-Syria earthquake fallout, the site developers reported that users could circumvent SNI-based censorship by forcing QUIC on the domain~\cite{eksisozluk}.